-Kelp noodles are a versatile, healthy alternative to carb dense noodles.
-They require no cooking & are delicious tossed with my Pesto sauce!
-There’s lots more info on Kelp noodles from the blog post I did a little while ago.
-Here’s a link to that!
+Kelp noodles are a versatile, healthy alternative to carb-dense noodles.
+They require no cooking & are delicious tossed with Pesto sauce!

 Kelp noodles play well in any dish.
 It has no distinct flavor or aroma so it lends well to pasta dishes.
 Don’t let the name fool you, there is no fishy taste to this ingredient.
-Just good for you minerals & vitamins to compliment this garlic & basil pesto.
+Just good for you minerals & vitamins to compliment a fresh garlic & basil pesto.

 - 1 small shallot, sliced thin on a mandolin (this is the one I use & it’s the BEST!)